 Revisit the golden age of newspaper photography through The Globe and Mail’s archives.
 Powerful, compelling and provocative, these photographs were the lens through which Canadians witnessed the defining moments of the twentieth century: war, political events, social revolutions and cultural icons.Organized by the Canadian Photography Institute of the National Gallery of Canada, The Globe and Mail and Archive of Modern Conflict.

 7 June – 25 September 2016

 Czech photographer Josef Sudek (1896–1976) produced some of the twentieth century’s most haunting images taken through the window of his studio, as well as of gardens, parks and streets of his beloved city, Prague.
 Working solely with bulky large-format cameras, despite losing an arm in the First World War, Sudek was a master of pigment and silver print processes.
 He pushed photography beyond its preoccupations with painterly and modernist styles to explore his own particular brand of romanticism.
 This Canadian Photography Institute exhibition at the National Gallery of Canada is the first major show to examine the work and life of Sudek and his intimate circle of artist friends during the decades before and after the Second World War.

-For more on admission, hours, and location, visit the National Gallery of Canada website.Organized by the Canadian Photography Institute of the National Gallery of Canada, in collaboration with the Jeu de Paume for the presentation in Paris.
+For more on admission, hours, and location, visit the National Gallery of Canada website.Organized by the Canadian Photography Institute of the National Gallery of Canada.